jiportilla/edge_jason_exporter/README.md

 ## <a id=configuring></a> Configuring the JSON Exporter Service

-If you have not done so already, you must do these steps before proceeding with the JSON Exporter service:
+You should complete these steps before proceeding with the JSON Exporter service:

 1. List the event logs for the current or all registrations in the edge device with:

-`hzn eventlog list`
+`hzn eventlog list -l`

 2. Verify is a valid JSON format, for example: